chandrahas316/Hospital-management-system/README.md

 ## Usage

-Once the required libraries are installed and you are connected to the database, run the `main.py` file to start the Hospital Management System.
+Once the required libraries are installed and you are connected to the database, run the `hms.py` file to start the Hospital Management System.

-The system offers the following functions:
+The system offers the following functions (CRUD):
-- Adding a new patient
-- Adding a new doctor
+- Adding a new patient, doctor, non medical staff and nurse.
-- Scheduling an appointment
-- Viewing patient data
-- Viewing doctor data
-- Generating a bill
+- viewing patient, doctor, non medical staff and nurses data.
+- update patient, doctor, non medical staff and nurses data.
+- Delete patient, doctor, non medical staff and nurses data

 ## Note